Bruno-Diego/CodeInstitutePortfolio1/README.md

   - Source® Sans Pro is a sans serif typeface intended to work well in user interfaces.
 [Source](https://fonts.google.com/specimen/Source+Sans+Pro?query=source#about).
   - Poppins is a geometric sans-serif font that features an elegant monolinear design.
 The accurate geometric design of its characters makes it suitable for both headings and body text.
 [Source 1](https://fonts.google.com/specimen/Poppins?query=poppin#about).
 [Source 2](https://www.designbombs.com/best-google-fonts-how-to-use-them/).

-- The colors on the website is inspired on a Bamboo Palette created on [Coolors.co](https://coolors.co/) with multiple shades of greens to inspire a nature and peaceful vibe on the user.
+- The colors on the website are inspired by a Bamboo Palette created on [Coolors.co](https://coolors.co/) with multiple shades of greens to inspire a natural and peaceful vibe in the user.

 ![](./assets/docs/color-palette.png)

 ## Wireframes

-This website was first planned from scratch on Balsamic Wireframes with the licence provided by the Code Institute.
+This website was first planned from scratch on Balsamic Wireframes with the license provided by the Code Institute.
 [Click here](./docs/wireframes.pdf) to see the wireframes of the raw project.

 Please note the actual website has changed slightly from these wireframes.